 Page last updated: March 15, 2017 8:12 am MST

 Dear Members of the UA Community:

-This page will continue to address questions and concerns regarding immigration and travel following the Executive Order (EO) issued Friday, January 27, 2017, related to Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+This page will continue to address questions and concerns regarding immigration and travel following the Executive Order (EO) issued Friday, January 27, 2017, and subsequent EO issued on March 6, 2017.